guestdaniel/DirksGuestOxenham2026/README.md

 - Figure 4: Run `nofig/comp_models/fit_comp_models.R`.
 This will fit the criterion shift and sensory models to the behavioral data and then save the fitted models in `outputs`.
 Then run `fig4/fig4.R`, the plot is saved in `figs/fig4.png`.
 - Figure 5: Run `nofig/comp_models/fit_comp_models.R`.
 This will fit the criterion shift and sensory models to the behavioral data and then save the fitted models in `outputs`.
 Then run `fig5/fig5.R`, the plot is saved in `figs/fig5.png`.
 - Figure 6: Run `nofig/comp_models/bootstrap_comp_models.R`, then run `fig6/fig6.R`.
 The subplots are saved in `figs/fig6a.png`, `figs/fig6b.png`, and so on.
 These subplots are combined in Inkscape to yield `figs/fig6.png`.

+### Shell script

+`run.sh` in the top-level directory of the repository provides a shell script that should (probably) run on most POSIX-compliant shells.
+When run from this directory, the script will download and unpack the behavioral data from Zenodo, run all necessary behavioral and computational analyses, and generate all figures in the manuscript.